sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 ```
 type(new_text)
 ```
-Now I ready to begin my semantic analysis of this PDF by using the options provided by the NLTK library.
+Now I ready to begin my semantic analysis of this PDF by using the options provided by the NLTK library (mostly the _similar_ and _collocations_ functions).
 I've included the the opporations that I used below.
 ```
 - new_text.similar('wolves')
 - new_text.collocations()